 There is no good answer as to when you should write the examination.
 Pass rates for residents and International Medical Graduates do not widely differ between the two exam settings so it’s important to decide when is best for you and your study schedule.

 How Do I Study For The CCFP Exam?

 The best place to start is with yourself.
 What is the best way you learn and retain information for a test that is both written & oral AND that contains such a wide breadth of information?

-A great place to start is our Resources page, where we have compiled peer-reviewed ratings for all of the free and paid resources available to study from for the examination.
+A great place to start is our Exam Essentials page, which includes all the must-know information.
+From there, be sure to look at our Resources page, where we have compiled peer-reviewed ratings for all of the free and paid resources available to study from for the examination.

 Ensure that you review the sample SAMPs on the CFPC website EARLY in your study plan.
 They are a different style of question and knowing the architecture of the questions will make your studying more efficient.
 An excellent way to start studying early is to sit down and attempt one of the national practice SAMP exams that have been produced by recent Family Medicine graduates who are now faculty at The Review Course in Family Medicine"